isomerpages/pmo-nptd/_our-population/1-population-trends/1-overview.md

 ![Citizen births](/images/chart-11.JPG)

 Nonetheless, resident total fertility rate remained below the replacement rate of 2.1 – at 1.14 in 2019 and the year before.
-This is due partly to a larger cohort of young Singaporeans (aged 20 – 30 in 2018) – many of whom are children of baby boomers1 – who are entering the peak childbearing age, but have not yet had children.
+This is due partly to a larger cohort of young Singaporeans (aged 20 – 30 in 2018) – many of whom are children of baby boomers<sup>1</sup> – who are entering the peak childbearing age, but have not yet had children.
 The median age of first-time mothers has also increased from 28.5 years in 2000 to 30.6 years in 2019.

 ![Total fertility rate](/images/chart-12.JPG)

 These figures are from the annual publication of Population in Brief <hyperlink to latest PIB>, which provides key updates and trends on Singapore’s population.

+*<sup>1</sup>“Baby boomers” are defined in the Population in Brief as those born from 1950 to 1964.
+As such, they would be aged between 55-69 in 2019*

 *Source: [Population in Brief 2019](/media-centre/publications/population-in-brief)*